 We have been advised that the property is held by way of Freehold title.
 A full legal pack is available from our clients solicitor:

 Johnsons Solicitors, Johnson House, 50-56 Wellington Place, Belfast, BT1 6GF

 Tel: 02890 240183

 The sale does not include Entitlements under the Single Farm Payment Scheme.
-Prospective purchasers should carry out their full due diligence before the auction.
+Prospective purchasers should carry out their full due diligence.

 The property will be offered for sale by Private Treaty.

 Offers over £600,000 reflecting less than £2,500 per acre.